Quick Answer

 The baseline calculation.
 Useful for simple justification, but underestimates true value.

-Weekly manual time: 40 hours
+Weekly manual time: insert measured baseline

 When to use: Initial business case, budget discussions, simple workflows where labour is the primary cost.